antvis/G/packages/site/docs/api/builtin-objects/utils.en.md

 // circlePath.translate(100, 0);
 ```

-In some cases it is not necessary to consider the transformation in the local coordinate system, and the second parameter can be passed as `false`.
+In some cases it is not necessary to consider the transformation in the local coordinate system, and the second parameter can be passed as `mat4.identity()`.